Psharma1602/CodeLegacy/README.md

 ## Description

-Programmer Tributes is a collection of tribute pages dedicated to honoring influential programmers who have made significant contributions to the field of computer science and technology.
+ CodeLegacy is a collection of tribute pages dedicated to honoring influential programmers who have made significant contributions to the field of computer science and technology.
 Each tribute page highlights the life, work, and achievements of a prominent programmer, providing insight into their impact on the industry and their lasting legacy.

 ## Table of Contents